 Deepika Kurup, age 17, of Nashua, New Hampshire, has invented a practical, low cost, and sustainable method to purify contaminated water.
 Her solar-powered device destroys bacteria in wastewater within 15 minutes of filtration and exposure to sunlight.
 Because it is completely solar powered and its materials do not become depleted, the device can easily be used in developing countries and can be scaled-up for large water purification systems.

-In addition to winning the Barron Prize for his water softener reviews, she has two patents pending, and in 2012 was named America’s Top Young Scientist as the national winner of the Discovery Education 3M Young Scientist Challenge.
+In addition to winning the Barron Prize, she has two patents pending, and in 2012 was named America’s Top Young Scientist as the national winner of the Discovery Education 3M Young Scientist Challenge.
 Learn more about Deepika’s inspiration and dedication from her TEDx talk.

 Grace O’Brien, age 18, of Rancho Santa Margarita, California, was awarded the Barron prize for her work as the founder of Ears for Years, a non-profit organization that provides solar-powered hearing aids to deaf children in developing countries.
 She has traveled to Haiti, Honduras, South Korea, and Sri Lanka among other countries to fit over 350 children with hearing aids.
 She has organized fundraisers and arranged corporate partnerships to raise more than $20,000 and has created multiple high school chapters of Ears for Years to ensure her project continues and grows.